newsuk/cypress-tls-bdd-accessiblity/TLS_E2E_Automation_Framework/README.md

 2. Running Cypress testcases in PRODUCTION:

 bash: ./node_modules/.bin/cypress open --env ENV=prod
-This will run all the tests in the background, useful for continuous integration.
+This will launch the Cypress Test Runner in interactive mode.

 Writing Tests: Cypress tests are located in the cypress/integration directory.
 Here's an example of a simple test: